uhlik/bpy/README.md

 ### Render

 Currently only sigle point cloud per render/frame is supported.
-If you need more clouds at once, select another cloud parent and re-render with different suffix in `Render` subpanel.
 Output image is RGBA 8bit PNG - transparent background with colored point cloud, which can be composed over something else later.

 ##### Usage: